luciusmagn/dwm/README.md

 * bottomstack
 * bstackhorizontal

-Configuration has been changed to add Alt+O and Alt+U for centeredmaster.
+Configuration has been changed to add Alt+O and Alt+U (conflicts with nano editor) for other changes.
 See `config.def.h` for my current configuration.

 ProFont needs to be installed for this fork of dwm to render properly.
 A czech localization of the font is included in the repository.